clamboley/SelfSupervisedForLNL/README.md

 ### Multi-node training with SLURM

-To pretrain VICReg (or SimCLR) with [submitit](https://github.com/facebookincubator/submitit) and SLURM on 4 nodes with 8 GPUs each for 100 epochs, run:
+To pretrain VICReg with [submitit](https://github.com/facebookincubator/submitit) and SLURM on 4 nodes with 8 GPUs each for 100 epochs, run:

 ```
 python run_with_submitit.py --nodes 4 --ngpus 8 --data-dir /path/to/cifar10_dataset --exp-dir /path/to/results --method vicreg --arch resnet50 --epochs 100 --batch-size 256 -V 25.0 -I 25.0 -C 1.0 --base-lr 0.2